VamshiReddy02/DevOps-Journey/Days/Day2.md

 ### Protocol
-The Rules that are set up by people, how a particular data is being send.
+The Rules that are set up by people, how a particular data is being sent.
 These are known as PROTOCOLs.
-Example: TCP,IP,UDP
+Example: TCP, IP, UDP

-### world Wide Web
+### World Wide Web
-The world wide web(www), commomly known as the web, is an information system where documents and other web resources are identified by URLs, which may be interlinked by hyperlinks and are accessible over the internet.
+The world wide web(www), commonly known as the web, is an information system where documents and other web resources are identified by URLs, which may be interlinked by hyperlinks and are accessible over the internet.